samuelventura/SharpModbus/README.md

 ## Documentation

 No documentation yet.
-Resort to tests at SharpModbusTest and SharpModbusSpecialTest subprojects for guidance.
+Resort to tests at SharpModbus.Test and SharpModbus.Test.Special subprojects for guidance.
 A couple of real device communication samples are available there.

 [SharpMaster](https://github.com/samuelventura/SharpMaster) uses SharpModbus too.